ZachMK25/linked-blog-starter-md/FL25 SJSU/255 - Data Mining/Clustering Methods.md

 2. looks at distribution of data
 3. naive
 ### k-means clustering
-1. extract features
+1. choose k
-	1. motion vectors, rgb values, etc.
-2. consider n feature vectors f1, f2, ..., fn
-3. consider k segments
+2. create k random centroids
-4. need to have centroids converge to get final groups
+3. need to have centroids converge to get final groups
 	1. can sample from dataset to get better starting points for centroids rather than random points
-5. how to choose k?
+4. how to choose k?
 	1. elbow method?
 ### mean-shift clustering
 1. computationally expensive